 Each person has their own revocable will, which gives them the flexibility to make changes should their life circumstances change.
 However, reciprocal wills also require some trust in your spouse.
 The ability for your spouse to amend the will after your death means they could make changes that go against your wishes or a prior agreement.

-If you don’t want to create a trust during your life, you can create a testamentary trust, using a will that includes instructions for the creation of a trust when you die.
+If you don’t want to create a trust during your life, you can create a testamentary trust, using a will that includes instructions for the creation of a trust when you die, or create a pour-over will that "pours over" your assets into a trust after you die.

 Recession-proof your money.
 Get the free ebook.